 Enterprise Distributed Application Service (EDAS) provides a comprehensive user management system that supports Alibaba Cloud accounts and Resource Access Management (RAM) users to help you achieve enterprise-level account management and improve enterprise information security.
 An Alibaba Cloud account can assign permissions and resources to multiple RAM users as needed in accordance with the minimum permission principle.
 This lowers the risks to enterprise information security and reduces the workload of the Alibaba Cloud account.

-Before adopting the account system of Alibaba Cloud Resource Access Management (RAM), EDAS is developed with a strict primary and sub-account system to implement separation between users and permissions.
-After being upgraded on July 2016, EDAS also supports the RAM primary and subaccount system.
+Before adopting Alibaba Cloud RAM, EDAS was developed with a strict primary and sub-account system to implement separation between users and permissions.
+Since its July 2016 upgrade, EDAS supports the RAM system.

-Billing account and primary account:
+Billing account and Alibaba Cloud account:

 - All billing accounts are Alibaba Cloud accounts, but not all Alibaba Cloud accounts are billing accounts.

 - Each Alibaba Cloud account is an independent account that owns all resources bought with the account and has full permissions on EDAS except that it cannot bind other Alibaba Cloud accounts.

 - A billing account is an independent Alibaba Cloud account.
 The payment binding relationship between the billing account and other Alibaba Cloud accounts is only effective for the purpose of EDAS purchase.
 The billing account cannot be used to buy any other resources than EDAS on behalf of the bound Alibaba Cloud accounts.
 A bound Alibaba Cloud account must buy resources such as Elastic Compute Service (ECS) and Server Load Balancer (SLB) instances by itself even if it is bound to a billing account for EDAS purchase.
 For more information, see .

 The following describes three scenarios of the EDAS account system.